Yelich homers, Brewers blank Cubs again

-Christian Yelich clubbed a three-run home run, and seven pitchers combined for a four-hit shutout as the Milwaukee Brewers blanked the host Chicago Cubs in a 4-0 win on Sunday afternoon.
+Christian Yelich clubbed a three-run home run, and left-hander Gio Gonzalez led a group of seven pitchers who combined for a four-hit shutout as the Milwaukee Brewers blanked the host Chicago Cubs for a 4-0 win on Sunday afternoon.
 Orlando Arcia also drove in a run for the Brewers, who shut out the Cubs for the second consecutive contest.
 Milwaukee notched its seventh shutout of the season, with three of those coming against Chicago.

 Cubs right-hander Tyler Chatwood (5-3) drew the hard-luck loss after allowing one run on three hits in 3 2/3 innings.
 Chatwood, a late replacement for veteran right-hander Yu Darvish, who was scratched from his scheduled start because of tightness in his right forearm, struck out seven and walked four.
 The Brewers opened the scoring with a run in the fourth inning.
 With runners on second and third and one out, Arcia grounded out to second to drive home Ben Gamel.